mirage/mirage-www/tmpl/htcaml-part1.md

 !!HTML Generator

-Some of the OCaml code we wrote in the last section are quite tedious to write.
-Let us consider again `html_of_tweet` :
+Some of the OCaml code we wrote in the last section is quite tedious to write.
+Let us consider `html_of_tweet` again:

 {{
 let html_of_tweet t =